Audits, Reviews and Compilations

 Compilations are the most basic level of service provided by the CPA.
 At this level, the CPA assists in presenting information in financial statements without seeking or finding any assurances.

-The fundamental differences of these three services is in the degree in which the CPA seeks assurance and the level of due diligence they go through.
+The fundamental differences between these three services are the degree with which the CPA seeks assurance and the level of due diligence they go through.